Lucasgonp/CleanApp/README.md

 # CleanApp
-This feature was developed in TDD following SOLID principles using MVP, Multiple design patterns to conform clean architecture software design
+This feature has been developed in TDD following SOLID principles using MVP, Multiple design patterns to conform clean architecture software design